KnpLabs/Gaufrette/README.md

 Gaufrette
 =========

-Gaufrette is a PHP5 library that provides a filesystem abstraction layer.
+Gaufrette provides a filesystem abstraction layer.

 This project does not have any stable release yet but we do not want to break BC now.